Sherburn in Elmet Community Trust

 If the offence is very serious or if conduct or performance is still unsatisfactory, a final written warning may be given, making it clear that any recurrence of the offence or other serious misconduct will result in dismissal.

-If a Volunteer still fails to reach the required standard of conduct or performance after a final written warning, or is guilty of gross misconduct, they may be informed that their service is no longer required.
+If an Employee or Volunteer still fails to reach the required standard of conduct or performance after a final written warning, or is guilty of gross misconduct, they may be informed that their service is no longer required.

-The Volunteer will be given as soon as reasonably practicable a written statement of reasons for this and its effective date.
+The individual will be given as soon as reasonably practicable a written statement of reasons for this and its effective date.

-While the alleged misconduct is being investigated the Volunteer may be suspended.
+While the alleged misconduct is being investigated the Employee/Volunteer may be suspended.

 This suspension is not a disciplinary action and will not be taken into account in making a disciplinary decision.